 Reviewers say the Wusthof paring knife has a sturdier feel than the Victorinox; comfortable and well-proportioned.
-It gets top ratings for cutting, peeling and precision; slightly lower for edge retention.
+It gets top ratings for cutting, peeling and precision, but slightly lower marks for edge retention.
 Users back that up, saying it needs sharpening more often, but that's not unusual for forged steel knives -- they're softer than stamped knives.
 But forged knives are also a bit heavier and some say they seem sharper when their edge is maintained.
 They also last for many years.

 Any of these knives would be a worthy addition to any kitchen, but for price, quality and value, we highly recommend the Victorinox.
 Considering that many people may need more than one paring knife to alternate between jobs, to have on hand when they have someone helping in the kitchen, or to have as a backup, it's a plus that some of these knives are affordable enough to buy two.